-poetry run python3 IDP-Z3.py path/to/file.idp
+poetry run python3 idp-solver.py path/to/file.idp

-where path/to/file.idp is a relative path to the file containing the IDP program to be run.
+where path/to/file.idp is the path to the file containing the IDP program to be run.
 This file must contain a main block.

-Alternatively, you can run it using pip-installed packages.
+Alternatively, if you installed it via pip, you can run it with the following command:

-python3 IDP-Z3.py path/to/file.idp
+idp-solver path/to/file.idp